Three Review

 Plans & Pricing

 Three offers a streamlined range of plans focused on value, with a particular strength in unlimited data offerings.
-Plans are divided into Value and Complete tiers, with Complete plans offering additional benefits like worldwide roaming and more inclusive extras.
+Plans are divided into four tiers - Lite, Lite Plus, Value and Complete - with Complete offering worldwide roaming and the most inclusive extras.
+SIM-only is sold on 1, 12 and 24 month terms.

 Roaming